 Here’s how they communicate their link in bio site in their post descriptions:

-BBC News
+14. BBC News

 See: @bbcnews

 The approach of BBC News to their link in bio page is similar to The New Yorker.
-Each photo on their Instagram feed promotes a separate article, so visitors just have to click on the same image in the link in bio page to get to the article they want to read.
+Each photo on their Instagram feed promotes a separate article, so visitors just have to click on the same image in the link on the bio page to get to the article they want to read.
 They also have a link to their home page:

-In this section, we will describe the step-by-step process to create your own link in bio, by using the bio page creator Feedlink.
+In this section, we will describe the step-by-step process to create your own link in bio by using the bio page creator Feedlink.

 Step 1: Choose to connect social media profile

-In the first step choose whether you want to connect your Instagram or TikTok account.
+In the first step, choose whether you want to connect your Instagram or TikTok account.
 And provide the required permissions in order to allow the app to pull your posts automatically.

-Once you define your unique URL you will be redirected to the Feedlink page editor, where you have tons of settings to customize your page.
+Once you define your unique URL, you will be redirected to the Feedlink page editor, where you have tons of settings to customize your page.
 Choose a theme, add custom colors, or upload a background image.
 Once you are ready, click on the posts in the Instagram feed to add the links – explained in the next step.

-Additionally, you can add more links as custom link blocks, that are not related to the Instagram posts.
+Additionally, you can add more links as custom link blocks that are not related to the Instagram posts.

 That’s it.

 Just Save all the changes and add the link in your Instagram bio.
-For more details check the Help Center.
+For more details, check the Help Center.

 Adding or updating the link in your Instagram bio is simple.
 You can do it on Instagram’s website on your computer or through the mobile app.